Community Solar Garden Frequently Asked Questions

 The purpose of the program is to provide Taylor Electric Cooperative members with an affordable option to acquire locally-produced renewable energy.

 2. How do I participate in the community solar garden project?

 You must sign a Solar Subscription Agreement and make a one-time payment for a subscription unit(s) in the amount of $800 per unit or $400 – per ½ unit.
 If you so choose, you can make monthly payments with the balance paid in full 12/31/19.

 3. Are there any restrictions or limitations on who may subscribe to Taylor Electric Cooperative’s community solar project?

 The subscribing member must have a single- or 3-phase account with Taylor Electric Cooperative.
 Renters as well as owners are eligible.

-- What size is the solar array and where is it located?
+4. What size is the solar array and where will it be located?

 The Taylor Electric Bright Horizons community solar garden will be a 100.8 kilowatt (kW) array located at the Taylor Electric Cooperative headquarters facility, Medford, Wisconsin.

 5. Why doesn’t Taylor Electric Cooperative just install solar without payment from members?

 Obtaining power from small scale renewable generation sources costs more today than traditional sources.
 Many of our members have indicated they do not want to pay more for renewable generation.
 However, some of our members are willing to invest in this technology.
 This project was identified as a way to meet the needs of members that want their generation from a renewable resource.